alepariciog/typescript-data-types/README.md

 <h1 align="center">
-  🌠 Optional, Either, Result in Typescript 🌠
+  🌠 Optional, Either and Result in Typescript 🌠
 </h1>

 <p align="center">
-  Implementation of useful data types in typescript that are present in other languages.
+  Implementation of useful data types in typescript that are available in other languages.
 </p>

 ## 💡 Current data types

 A complete suite of test covering the different methods is provided.
-Multiple operations are provided for each one of the data types.
+Multiple operations are attached for each one of the data types.
 It is recommended to give an overview to the documentation of the implemented operations.
-Following a small description an example of usage of each one of the available types.
+Following, a small description an example of usage of each one of the available types.

 ### **Optional:**